 International collaboration in this area is moving into space with the joint EU/US project LISA (Laser Interferometer Space Antenna).
 Earthquakes and other Earthly noises will be no problem for these monitoring spacecraft.
 LISA will complement LIGO by looking at much more massive black holes through the observation of gravitational-wave sources emitting much larger wavelengths.
-Three satellites will be placed in space above Earth in an equilateral triangle (with 5,000,000-km sides) (Figure 4.28).
+Three satellites will be placed in space above Earth in an equilateral triangle (with 5,000,000-km sides) (Figure 4.27).
 The system will measure the relative positions of each satellite to detect passing gravitational waves.
 Accuracy to within 10% of the size of an atom will be needed to detect any waves.
-The launch of this project might be as early as 2018.
+The launch of this project will likely be in the 2030s.

-"I'm sure LIGO will tell us something about the universe that we didn't know before.
-The history of science tells us that any time you go where you haven't been before, you usually find something that really shakes the scientific paradigms of the day.
-Whether gravitational wave astrophysics will do that, only time will tell."-David Reitze, LIGO Input Optics Manager, University of Florida satellite of LISA will consist of a laser source and a mass.
+FIGURE 4.27 Space-based future experiments for the measurement of gravitational waves.
+Shown here is a drawing of LISA's orbit.
+Each satellite of LISA will consist of a laser source and a mass.
 The lasers will transmit a signal to measure the distance between each satellite's test mass.
 The relative motion of these masses will provide information about passing gravitational waves. (credit: NASA)